 Federal and state laws require the Village to keep an accurate record of time worked in order to calculate employee pay and benefits.
 Time worked is all the time actually spent on the job performing assigned duties.
 Employees are not permitted to record time or commence work before their scheduled starting time or to sign out or stop work after their scheduled quitting time (overtime work) without the approval of their supervisor.

 Accurately recording time worked is the responsibility of every non-exempt employee.
 All hours worked by non-exempt (hourly) employees (including accurate beginning and ending work times) must be documented and submitted on the employee’s timecard or time sheet and verified by the supervisor.
 The Village pays employees in increments of fifteen (15) minutes.
+Minutes fewer than the fifteen (15) minute increment shall be rounded up or rounded down to the nearest fifteen-minute increment as follows: six (6) minutes of work or fewer shall be rounded down to the nearest fifteen-minute increment and seven (7) minutes of work or longer shall be rounded up to the nearest fifteen-minute increment.
 Employees must also record the beginning and ending time of any departure from work for personal reasons.
 Employees must also accurately record their time taken for lunch.

 Exempt employees must accurately record their per pay period absences in accordance with the procedure outlined and approved by Village Council.